justinyang333/Stock-Prediction-Project/README.md

 ## Potential Results and Discussion

 In order to quantify our project results, we plan to employ the following metrics in order to fully represent our findings.
-When employing a regression model of random forest, the following metrics such as mean squared error, root mean squared error and R^2 would prove useful in forming performance benchmarks of our implementation.
-For a naïve Bayes classification approach, performance metrics that could be used include those such as accuracy, confusion matrices, F1 Score and precision.
+When employing a regression model of Random Forest, the following metrics such as mean squared error, root mean squared error and R^2 would prove useful in forming performance benchmarks of our implementation.
+For a Naïve Bayes classification approach, “accuracy and f-measure are used” [2] for creating performance benchmarks on the status of this approach.

 ---